ktorio/ktor-documentation/topics/server-responses.md

     }
 }
 ```

---- In the example above for the `/resource` endpoint, the contents of the `public/index.html` resource is a source for the response body the server responds with the body of the `public/index.html` resource contents
---- In the example above, a client accessing the `GET /resource` endpoint will get a response with body filled with the `public/index.html` resource contents and the `Content-Type` header auto-determined by the "file" extension, `text/html` here.
+In the example above, the response will contain the `Content-Type: text/html` header because the extension is `.html`.

 For convenience, components of the resource location, namely relative resource path and resource package, can be provided separately by the first and the second parameters respectively.
 In the next example, a request target is mapped to the resource path under the `assets` package.